Washington Irving High School (Tarrytown, New York)

-Washington Irving High School at 18 North Broadway in Tarrytown, New York was built c.
+Washington Irving High School at 18 North Broadway in Tarrytown, New York, was built c.
 1897.
-In the 1920s, the new building was constructed for the school about a half mile south on Broadway, and the old school later become the Frank R. Pierson School.
-After the school closed, the building was derelict for many years, until being converted to condominiums.

-The site of the school is considered to be one possibility - of many - for the location of the Elizabeth Van Tassel house, a Revolutionary War-era tavern mentioned by Washington Irving in "The Legend of Sleepy Hollow".
+Noted for its turn-of-the-century Elizabethan/Tudor Revival architecture, the former school building was entered on the National Register of Historic Places on April 26, 1984.
+The site of the school is considered to be one possibility - of many - for the location of the Elizabeth Van Tassel house, a Revolutionary War-era tavern mentioned by Washington Irving in The Legend of Sleepy Hollow.

-Noted for its turn-of-the-century Elizabethan/Tudor Revival architecture, the building was entered on the National Register of Historic Places on April 26, 1984.